ixperience-lab/VRSTK/Assets/Questionnaires/Readme.txt

 Therefore, additional steps must be performed in the original toolkit package:
 - remove the content of the Prefab-Folder (./Prefab/*)
 - remove the content of the Scripts-Folder (./Scripts/*)
+- unzip the Questionnaires.zip file into current folder (./*)